 Red slurry is a fire retardant dropped from planes during forest fires.
 Made of mainly ammonium phosphate it is not supposed to be sprayed near water, being toxic to plant and animal life.
 The director of Springs Stewardship Institute believes the cause of this bright red color was an accidental drop during a practice flight.
 It takes several years to resolve.

 Fossil water is made of ice melt from the last Ice Age.
 Collected in underground aquifers it travels through rock layers until it finds a place to surface, sometimes very far from its' original source.
 Isolated spring pools remained as the region became hotter and dryer.
 Descendants of prehistoric Pupfish continue to survive.
 Today, due to steep human water use drawing down the aquifer, these ancients are endangered.

-Western immigrants journeyed from spring to spring.
-Anecdotal evidence exists of declining flow since 1979 measurements.
+Immigrants moving West journeyed from spring to spring, often founding towns at spring sites.
+Anecdotal evidence exists of substantial declining flow since first measured in 1979.

 Heavily manipulated hillslope spring piped into storage tank sits at the base of Sierra Sinagua - mountain without water.